One Sample t-test in SPSS

 This tutorial shows how you can do one sample t-test in SPSS.
 One sample t-test is to compare a sample to a fixed value.

-Step 3: Interpret the output of One sample t-test in SPSS
+2. Interpret Output of One Sample t-test in SPSS

 The following are the null and alternative hypotheses for one sample t-test: